netdata/netdata/collectors/systemd-journal.plugin/README.md

 - `_GID`: the local group database is consulted to annotate them with group names.
 - `_CAP_EFFECTIVE`: the encoded value is annotated with a human readable list of the linux capabilities.

+The values of all other fields are presented as found in the journals.

+> IMPORTANT:</br>
+> `_UID` and `_GID` annotations are added during presentation and are taken from the
+> server running the plugin.
+For `remote` sources, they may not reflect the names on the origin server.

 The annotations are not searchable with full text search.
 They are only added for the presentation of the fields.

-The values of all other fields are presented as found in the journals.

 ### Journal fields as columns in the table